phobos/phobos/README.md

 ### <a name="usage-standalone-apps"></a> Standalone apps

-Standalone apps have some benefits, such as individual deploys & simple and small code.
+Standalone apps have some benefits, such as individual deploys & simple and smaller code bases.
 If consuming from Kafka is your version of microservices, Phobos can be of great help.

 ### Setup

-To create these sort of applications you need two things:
+To create an application with Phobos you need two things:
   * A configuration file (more details in the [Configuration file](#usage-configuration-file) section)
   * A `phobos_boot.rb` (or the name of your choice) to properly load your code into Phobos executor

-To help with the preparation, use the Phobos CLI commands: __init__ and __start__.
-In order to setup your project, do the following:
+Use the Phobos CLI commands __init__ and __start__ to bootstrap your application.
+Example:

 ```sh
 # call this command inside your app folder